wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     (2) The trustees of a customer trust or community trust must, within 5 working days after subsection (1) becoming applicable, give written notice to the Auditor-General of this fact.

-    (3) If the Auditor-General becomes the auditor of a trust, the sections and Parts of the [Public Audit Act 2001][402] listed in [section 19][403] of that Act apply to the trust, until an auditor is appointed at an annual meeting of beneficiaries, as if references in those sections to a public entity were references to the trust and with any other necessary modifications.
+    (3) If the Auditor-General becomes the auditor of a trust, the sections and Parts of the [Public Audit Act 2001][404] listed in [section 19][405] of that Act apply to the trust, until an auditor is appointed at an annual meeting of beneficiaries, as if references in those sections to a public entity were references to the trust and with any other necessary modifications.

-    Compare: 1992 No 122 [s 158E][404]
+    Compare: 1992 No 122 [s 158E][406]

 ##### 104 Offences, enforcement, and application of sections 99 to 103

-*   (1) The trustees of a customer trust and the trustees of a community trust must comply with [sections 99 to 103][132], rather than [section 46A][405] of the Energy Companies Act 1992\.
+*   (1) The trustees of a customer trust and the trustees of a community trust must comply with [sections 99 to 103][132], rather than [section 46A][407] of the Energy Companies Act 1992\.

-    (2) Every trustee commits an offence and is liable on summary conviction to a fine not exceeding $200,000 who, without lawful justification or excuse, knowingly acts in breach of, or fails to comply in any respect with, any provision of [sections 99 to 103][132].
+    (2) Every trustee commits an offence and is liable on conviction to a fine not exceeding $200,000 who, without lawful justification or excuse, knowingly acts in breach of, or fails to comply in any respect with, any provision of [sections 99 to 103][132].

     (3) Except as provided in subsection (1), nothing in [sections 99 to 103][132] limits any other enactment or rule of law concerning the maintenance and auditing of the financial statements of a trust.

     (4) For the purpose of enforcing [sections 99 to 103][132] and any regulations made under [section 114][150], the Authority's monitoring, investigation, and enforcement powers in [Part 2][8] apply to trustees of customer trusts and trustees of consumer trusts as if those trustees were industry participants.

-    Compare: 1992 No 122 [s 158F][406]
+    Compare: 1992 No 122 [s 158F][408]

+    Section 104(2): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 3---Continuance of supply